gdcc/pyDataverse/src/pyDataverse/docs/source/user/csv-templates.rst

 .. _user_csv-templates_description:

-Description
+General
 -----------------------------

 The CSV templates offer a **pre-structured data format**, which can be used to import to and export from pyDataverse.
 They support all three Dataverse data-types: Dataverses, Datasets and Datafiles.

+CSV is great for humans as for machines.
+It can be opened with your Spreadsheet application and edited manually, or used by your favoured programming language.

-The CSV templates and the mentioned workflow below, can be used for
+The CSV templates and the mentioned workflow below, can be used especially for:

 - **Mass imports of data into your Dataverse instance:** The data to be imported could ether be collected manually (e. g. digitization of paper works), or created by machines.
 - **Data exchange:** share pyDataverse data with any other system in an open, machine-readable format